FirstLegoLeague/launcher/docs/userguide.md

 <img src="test-sounds.png" style="width:75%">

 The timer can be activated on any computer or tablet on the network.
-The sound files are played only on the computer where the TMS is installed and this computer will be connected to to a loudspeaker system if required.
+The sound files are played only on the computer where the TMS is installed and this computer must be connected to to a loudspeaker system if required.

 ## Tournament Status Display

-This display shows whether the tournament is running ahead of time or behind time.
-It also shows the teams that will play in the following two matches.
+This display shows whether the tournament is running ahead of schedule or behind schedule.
+It also shows the teams that will play in the upcoming two matches.
+Note: This display only works when a [schedule file is imported](#ournament).
+Note: Not implemented yet.

-## Network Configuration
+## Networked Computers

 At a larger tournament you might have a number of computers connected to each other using a router.
 We recommend that the connections to the router be wired connections rather than WiFi, especially in school environments where there might be other WiFi networks.

 ### Use of iPads and tablets

 We have done limited testing of referee score input using iPads and WiFi.
 No problems were encoutered.
-If when the scoresheet is submitted, there is a temporary loss of connectivity, the results are saved locally in the iPad, and are sent again together with the submit of the subsequent scoresheet.
+If  there is a temporary loss of connectivity when the scoresheet is submitted, the results are saved locally in the iPad, and are sent again together with the submit of the subsequent scoresheet.
-**Note:** Additional functionality has been added since the above testing.
-Therefore tournaments that intend using iPads should coordinate this with the development team.
+**Note:** Additional functionality has been added since these tests.
+Tournament organizers that intend using iPads should coordinate this with the development team.

 # Network adapters